jaredpetersen/raspilive/README.md

 ##### --directory string
 Static file server directory.
 Defaults to the current directory.

+Those concerned about the long-term health of their Raspberry Pi's SD card may opt to point raspilive to a RAMDisk so that the files are only stored in memory.
+However, this also means that you will be unable to recover any of the footage if the power is cut.

 ##### --tls-cert string
 Static file server TLS certificate.